documatt/sphinx-themes/README.rst

 .. image:: icons8-change-theme-64.png
    :align: right

-Documatt Sphinx Themes is continuously growing collection of themes for Sphinx documentation projects.
-Our aim is to provide high quality themes suitable both for documentation and prose.
+|project| is a collection of themes for `Sphinx documentation <https://www.sphinx-doc.org/>`_ projects.
+The aim is to provide high quality themes suitable both for documentation and prose.
 Themes are primary targeted to `Documatt.com <https://documatt.com>`_ users, but anyone is welcome to use it with any Sphinx project.

-* Documentation and available themes at https://documatt.gitlab.io/sphinx-themes
+* Docs: https://documatt.com/sphinx-themes/ (and list of available themes)
-* The project is hosted at GitLab URL https://gitlab.com/documatt/sphinx-themes/, where are issues and contributions welcomed too.
+* Sources: https://github.com/documatt/sphinx-themes, where are issues and contributions welcomed too.

 *********
 Impressum